designedbinary/2fa-notifier/docs/index.md

 2FA Notifier let's you know which sites you visit support 2FA and specifically how to enable it.

-Anytime you visit a site that supports 2FA, a notification will pop up in the top right of your computer.
-When you click on it, you will be brought directly to the site's documentation explaining how to enable 2FA.

 <a href="https://chrome.google.com/webstore/detail/lggnfpepjfjffimehbjeofegcbmhogoj/publish-accepted?authUser=0&hl=en-US" class="cta-btn">Get 2FA Notifier</a>

 ---